btcpayserver/btcpayserver-configurator/README.md

 BTCPay Server can easily be configured and deployed to a server using Configurator.
 This tool makes makes deployment simple by allowing users to initialize or modify their BTCPay setup from the Configurator.

-Configurator can only be used to modify the existing BTCPay Server on a BTCPay Server admin account.
+Configurator can be used to modify an existing BTCPay Server, from the admin account only.
 Other users may visit the server's Configurator url to deploy new BTCPay instances.
+When enabled, Configurator is located at

 Someone such as a BTCPay third-party host may provide a Configurator instance for their users.
 This can help transition users to a self-hosted solution when they are ready to stop using the third-party host's server.

 Another use-case is for server admins who are deploying BTCPay Server's on behalf of clients or other users as part of a consulting business.
 Admins can easily export a Docker deployment script from Configurator selections or deploy the configuration immediately to a VPS or on-premise server using SSH.

+# How to set up Configurator

+## Option 1: Add as an external service to BTCPay

+If you already have an existing BTCPay Server [deployed](https://docs.btcpayserver.org/Deployment/) with the `opt-add-configurator` [environment variable added](https://docs.btcpayserver.org/FAQ/FAQ-Deployment#how-can-i-modify-or-deactivate-environment-variables), view your Configurator by navigating to:

+**Server Settings > Services > Other external services > Configurator > Click See information**

+Once enabled, non-admins may also view the Configurator at: `yourbtcpaydomain.com/configurator`.

+## Option 2: Build locally with Docker

+If you have Docker installed on your machine, you can open a terminal and the run the following command to build Configurator inside of a Docker container to use on your local machine:

+`docker run -p 1337:80 --name btcpayserver-configurator btcpayserver/btcpayserver-configurator`

+Now you can open a browser tab and view your Configurator at **localhost:1337**

 # How to use Configurator

-This deployment method assumes you already have an existing BTCPay Server [deployed](https://docs.btcpayserver.org/Deployment/) with the `opt-add-configurator` [environment variable added](https://docs.btcpayserver.org/FAQ/FAQ-Deployment#how-can-i-modify-or-deactivate-environment-variables) to your server and a target server where you would like to deploy a second BTCPay.
-On your current server, view your Configurator by navigating to:

-**Server Settings > Services > Other external services > Configurator > Click See information**

 Step 1: Destination